jarbel/sub-Gaussian-implementation/README.md

 # Sub-Gaussian Proxy Variance Library

 This library provides tools to compute the **optimal sub-Gaussian variance proxy** for a variety of discrete and continuous probability distributions.
 It implements advanced algorithms for strict sub-Gaussianity, optimal proxy variance, and related properties, as described in recent probability literature.
+It is based on the article:

+- Atouani, S., Marchal, O., & Arbel, J. (2025+). *Characterisation and implementation of optimal sub-Gaussian variance proxy with applications to discrete distributions*.
+  *arXiv preprint*: TBC

 ## Features